The need for specialist advice:

 - Protect children and dependents

-A prenuptial agreement sets out what you and your partner have agreed on regarding your finances and children if the relationship comes to an end.
+A prenuptial agreement sets out what you and your partner have agreed on regarding your finances and children (if applicable) if the relationship comes to an end.

 Prenuptial agreements are not yet legally binding in the UK, but the courts do take them into careful consideration at divorce proceedings or civil partnership dissolutions, so it can be a helpful solution

 Need expert advice?
 Let us help:

-To discuss any aspect of this area of law please contact;
+To discuss any aspect of prenuptial please contact:

 - Tanya Magell and Karen Reid at our Blackburn office on 01254 272640

 - Katharine Marshall and Mark Taylor at our Bury office on 0161 761 4611